 Don’t forget to check the thread count of your duvet cover.
 Egyptian cotton is known for having the highest thread which makes them the best and softest material for the fabric of your duvet cover.
 But you could also consider Pima and Supima cotton for your duvet cover materials.
 The higher the thread count the better the look of your cotton cover, if you want that hotel finish then go for a cotton cover with the highest thread count.

-If you need more info on thread count and what they mean.
-Have a look at our blog here.
+If you need more info on thread count, they mean and How To Prevent Your Duvet From Moving Inside the Duvet Cover, have a look at our duvet blog.

 Duvet covers help keep your duvet comforter insert clean for longer, avoiding you to wash it very often.
 A duvet cover is basically a giant pillowcase for your duvet and comes in one of the two closure options; buttons and zippers.